-Our "Nano" Size Catappa Leaves are average about 2.5"- 3.5" (6cm - 9cm) in size.
+Our "Nano" Size Catappa Leaves are average about 2.5"- 3.5" (6cm - 9cm) or so in size.
 These hard-to-come-by leaves are perfect for smaller tanks, vivariums and all kinds of cool concepts where smaller leaves are desired!

 PREPARATION: Before using the leaves in your aquarium, we recommend soaking them in fresh water for a few days to let them become waterlogged and to leach off some of the tannins.
 Then, you can place them on the bottom of your aquarium as a functional and aesthetic substrate enhancer, or place them into a filter sock and use them simply as a filter media to help foster "blackwater" conditions in your aquarium.

 NOTE: Just how many leaves to use depends upon what type of effect you're looking for.
 There is simply no "one-size fits all" recommendation that we can make.
 Here's how we use them: We recommend starting off slowly, with about 4 Nano Size Catappa leaves for each 10 gallons of capacity.
 There is no real "recipe" for how much...This is just a "rule of thumb" that we've used over the years.
 Your experience may vary!
 As the leaves decompose, you can leave them in, or siphon out and replace as necessary.